 - Researchers whose job involves leading or contributing to project design.

 - Analysts needing to understand how a data collection method can create bias.

 - Client-side researchers responsible for writing RFPs and evaluating proposals.

 - People just entering the research field who want to understand the full process of Market Research from beginning to end.

 - Complete the course's required graded components within 30 days

-- For more details on How Does “Quantitative Data Collection Methods” Course Work, please click on the downloadable file.
+- For more details on How Does “Quantitative Data Collection Methods” Course Work, please download the file.

 $359 - Standard Fee

 $329 - Association Discount (Members* of: Insights Association; ESOMAR; Intellus Worldwide; ARF; AMA, and the attendees of TMRE 2017 and IIeX NA 2018.)